Frequently Asked Questions About Licensing

 That would be the discretion of the city or county.
 If the city or county would ask for the opinion of the Alcoholic Beverage Control Division, our answer would be "Yes" with documented inventory.
 This is the same requirement we have of our licensees.

-NOTE: Contact your city or county, or city or county attorney for interpretation of the city or county's ordinance or resolution addressing this subject.
-It you have a complaint, then contact your local law enforcement agency, i.e. Police Department or Sheriff's Department.
+NOTE: Contact your city or county, or city or county attorney for interpretation of the local ordinance or resolution addressing this subject.
+It you have a complaint, contact your local law enforcement agency such as your police or sheriff’s department.